nicolehao34/nicolehao34.github.io/index.md

 Opinions expressed are my own.
 All my writings are original, archived, and monitored for both physical and electronic distribution.
 Please provide proper attribution when quoting or referencing.

-© 2025 Nicole Hao.
+Copyright © 2025 Nicole Hao.
 All rights reserved.

 _Last updated: Jun 2025_